T. O. Morrow: Pre-Crisis

-A Golden Age T. O. Morrow appeared once in Adventure Comics #86, equipped with futuristic devices attempting to scam rare elements from scientists, pretending he's an explorer from the future.
-He was defeated by the Shining Knight.
+Silver Age

-Using his technological prowess and his immense inventing abilities, T. O. Morrow (full name: Thomas Oscar Morrow) created a special "television set" that would allow him to see into the future.
-He would only be able to see 100 years or so into the future when using it, however.
+Using his technological prowess and his immense inventing abilities, T. O. Morrow (full name: Thomas Oscar Morrow) created a special "television set" that would allow him to see a century into the future.
 He would examine many of the futuristic instruments and then replicate them for use in his present time.
 Morrow spent a lot of time trying to perfect a time machine that he could use, but he was unsuccessful.
 The majority of his inventions were used to commit various types of crimes.
-T. O. Morrow utilized one of the inventions that he stole from the future that would allow him to create duplicates of other people.
+Morrow utilized one of the inventions that he stole from the future that would allow him to create duplicates of other people.
 He used this invention to successfully create duplicates of Green Lantern.
-T. O. Morrow did this because he was bored with how easy it was to commit crimes and he wanted to do something that would give both the Flash and Green Lantern a challenge.
+Morrow did this because he was bored with how easy it was to commit crimes and he wanted to do something that would give both the Flash and Green Lantern a challenge.
 The three duplicate Green Lanterns each went off to different parts of the world to steal different items at the same time.
 They were easily stopped by the Flash's super-speed.
-T. O. Morrow apparently died after he fell into a large machine, but in fact, he did not die and he was sent to Earth-Two.
+Morrow was transported to Earth-Two and presumed dead.